 Now his 93 year old “Aunt” has Alzheimer’s and her physical problems are limiting her ability to move, walk, and remember.
 If Mack leaves her for even thirty minutes, she roams the neighborhood, often barefooted and scantily clothed.
-Recently, the doting “nephew” has begun experiencing panic attacks, a racing heart, and dangerously-high blood pressure.
-He's also developed diabetes.
-In fact, Mack has been rushed to the emergency room countless times in the past year and, in my opinion, It’s just a matter of time before truth will triumph.
+Recently, the doting “nephew” has begun suffering panic attacks, a racing heart, dangerously-high blood pressure and...developed diabetes.
+In fact, Mack has been rushed to the emergency room countless times in the past year and, in my opinion, It’s only a matter of time before truth will triumph.
 As the old saying goes: We reap what we sow."

 Not long before Christmas, I decided to end my second-chance friendship with Mack.
-I was tired of his lies---his sick fantasy about his older girlfriend--his "Aunt."
+I was tired of his lies---his sick fantasy about his older girlfriend--his pretend "Aunt."

-Our so-called friendship was days from crossing the finish line when, early one morning, Mack called to casually ask where I was moving once my house sold.
+Our so-called friendship was days from crossing the finish line when, early one morning, Mack called to casually ask where I was moving when my house finally sold.
 I said I didn’t know but was open to suggestions.
 In response, Mack said “I think you’d enjoy living in Romance, Arkansas.
 Why not look there ?”

 At last, I knew the identity of Beauregard Rothschild V, the phony facebook "friend" who claimed to live in Romance, Arkansas.
-Mack had disguised himself as Beauregard Rothschild V to gain access to my Facebook page and make certain I saw my daughter's nasty website .
+Mack had disguised himself as Beauregard Rothschild V to gain access to my Facebook page and alert me to my daughter's nasty website .

 It was time to block Mack from my computer, my phone, and my life.
 Like a puzzle with many missing pieces, I'd suddenly hit the jackpot.
-Now, everything fit together; I'd finished the puzzle.
+Now, everything fit together.
+At last, I'd finished the puzzle.

 I never stop learning and, as I do, I file my ever-increasing knowledge in a safe place....lest I forget.
 For me, Knowledge is Power.

 In the case of Mack, my lessons-learned are clear: Once a liar---always a liar; Once a fake friend---always a fake friend.
 And....